metashock/Hexdump/README.md

     Prints a hexdump of FILE to stdout.
 If FILE was omitted ./phphd reads from stdin.

     -c COLUMNS     Number of bytes per row.
 COLUMNS must be a postive integer and greater than zero

+    -f FORMAT      The output format.
+Can be plain or html

     -u             Prints uppercased hex numbers

 ### Example usage